nnellans/ado-pipelines-guide/README.md

   - Variable names are converted to uppercase
   - Any periods in the name are converted to underscores

-Variables can be defined in 2 different ways, you can only use one way, you can't mix both ways
+Variables can be defined in 2 different ways.
+You can only use one way, you can't mix both ways

 ### Option 1 - Mapping Syntax
 This is just simple key/value pairs